-If you prefer to be active and breathing in fresh air while relaxing your mind, try a walking meditation.
+If you prefer to be active and breathe in fresh air while relaxing your mind, try a walking meditation.
 Go for a walk by yourself somewhere that you find peaceful; perhaps near some trees or a creek.

-You may be guided through grounding, centering your mind and practicing deep breathing.
-There are different themes for guided visualizations and you may be guided through releasing pain or trauma from the past, manifesting something you want or creating an intention.
+You may be guided through grounding, centering your mind, and practicing deep breathing.
+There are different themes for guided visualizations and you may be guided through releasing pain or trauma from the past, manifesting something you want, or creating an intention.
 You can find guided visualizations online or in several apps.

 It is a relaxation practice that evokes a calming state of being simply by surrounding yourself in the energy of nature.
-It was developed in Japan in the 1980’s and is seen as a form of nature therapy.
+It was developed in Japan in the 1980s and is seen as a form of nature therapy.

 Find your flow state

 You know you’re in the Flow State when you lose all track of time and are naturally in a calm state of mind because you are so immersed in doing something you love.

 Take a few deep breaths

 Even taking a few minutes to find stillness and take a few intentional deep breaths in and out will provide similar benefits to sitting in meditation.
 By focusing on the breath, you are redirecting your attention away from your busy mind toward the sensations of your body and the steady repetition of your breath.

 Indulge yourself by engaging in an activity that turns your focus on yourself and what your body needs.
 This will look different for different people.
 For some it’s taking a relaxing bath, for others, it’s reading a book or listening to music.
-The first step to get started in your self-care meditation routine is to discover what is your favorite way to take care of yourself.
+The first step to getting started in your self-care meditation routine is to discover what is your favorite way to take care of yourself.